cptdanko/Html5_Starter_App_With_Swift/README.md

 For this project the HTML contents are powered by the [Ionic framework] and they are stored in the "www" directory.

-# What sort of iOS app does this project show?
+# What iOS app does this project show?
-This Xcode project will build a tab based application that will have the following tabs
+When you build this project in Xcode, you will see a tab based application which will have the following tabs
 - HTML content: this tab just shows the some HTML elements such as labels and icons obtained from the Ionic Framework.
 - iOS Notifications: this tab has HTML buttons that can trigger, scheduling, printing(to Xcode console) and cancelling [local notifications].